DarkStarSword/3d-fixes/README.md

 Translates the Unity global constant buffer definition from a shader (or shaders) into a cbuffer definition for use in a HLSL shader.
 If multiple shaders are specified, their definitions will be collated and merged together.

+### matrix.hlsl ###
+Includes functions to inverse a matrix in HLSL, a convinience macro to grab a matrix out of a constant buffer with no resource description, and functions to create the usual array of translation matrices.